 Our complaints director: Our complaints director is David Allison.
-If the matter concerns David or for any other reason it is inappropriate that he deals with it then the complaint will generally be allocated to director James Pirrie.
-The complaint director will be responsible for dealing with the concerns you raise.
+If the matter concerns David or for any other reason it is inappropriate that he deals with it, or if he feels it is appropriate, your complaint may be referred to our outsourced complaint handling company, Esterase.

 What to do:

-- We will acknowledge your letter within 3 working days and the issues you raise will be considered within 14 days.
-If for any reason we cannot accommodate this timescale then we will notify you of the reasons within the 14 day period.
+4 We will acknowledge your letter within 3 working days and the issues you raise will be considered within 14 working days.
+If for any reason we cannot accommodate this timescale then we will notify you of the reasons within the 14 working day period.